 Energy Star Appliances and Rebates

-Lavallette Electric customers only qualify for energy rebates.
+Lavallette Electric customers do not qualify for energy rebates.
 New Jersey Natural Gas customers may qualify through a tax you pay on your New Jersey Natural Gas bills, If you do not have New Jersey Natural Gas then you will need to check to see if you qualify for rebates offered through the New Jersey Board of Public Utilities.

 If you're in the market to buy new energy using products, look for products with the ENERGY STAR® label!
 The ENERGY STAR label is the national symbol for energy efficiency and is a voluntary partnership among the U.S. Department of Energy, the U.S. Environmental Protection Agency, product manufacturers, local utilities and retailers.